waynodiablo/Oystercard/bookmark_manager/09_creating_a_link_model.md

 - [ ] At the bottom of `link.rb`, instruct DataMapper to:
   - [ ] setup a connection to the `bookmark_manager_test` database
   - [ ] finalize your DataMapper model
-  - [ ] setup DataMapper to migrate your models
+  - [ ] migrate your DataMapper models
 - [ ] Ensure that you have a new error related to visiting the links page

 ## Resources